-The other great thing about Geography is that is stands astride the arts and the sciences.
-With a mix of human and physical Geography, it enables you to think in both a scientific and creative way and it provides a great platform to a wide range of job opportunities.
-The skills which Geography fosters, makes it a subject which is highly sought after by employers, seen as a ‘facilitator’ subject by Russell Group universities.
-Integrated into the subject content are a number of transferable skills including literacy, numeracy and communication.
-Team work, problem solving and spatial awareness.
+Geography stands astride the arts and the sciences.
+With a mix of human and physical geography, it enables you to think in both a scientific and creative way and it provides a great platform to a wide range of job opportunities.
+The skills which geography fosters makes it a subject which is highly sought after by employers, seen as a ‘facilitator’ subject by Russell Group universities.
+Integrated into the subject content are a number of transferable skills including literacy, numeracy, communication, teamwork, problem-solving and spatial awareness.
 The multitude of skills and the diverse knowledge acquired, makes geography students highly employable across a range of professions.